pkiel/notebook/_posts/2023-12-05-RamanPrelimAnalysis.md

 dashed lines.
 They have on average a smaller FWHM due to the different spectra analysis routines as discussed in the JCp-1 section above.

-Ideally, I’d use the MD23 raw curve (solid blue in Figure 3A), since this is the most recently published calibration curve by DeCarlo and is generated from a spectrometer nearly identical to that in Dr. Prasad’s lab.
+Ideally, I’d use the MD23 curve analyzed with the Kiel routine (solid blue in Figure 3A), since this is the most recently published calibration curve by DeCarlo and is generated from a spectrometer nearly identical to that in Dr. Prasad’s lab.
 However, this requires 2 stages of data manipulation to align (1:
 JCp-1 derived systematic error to align our measurements to D17 values and